Motor vehicles are responsible for about half the air pollution generated in the United States.

 U.S. air quality is much better than it used to be, thanks in large part to power plants shifting from coal to cleaner natural gas.
 Regulations have made vehicles more fuel-efficient as well, and thousands of people have switched to plug-in hybrids or all-electric vehicles.
 Together, these have helped bring down pollution levels, even as the number of total vehicle miles has approximately doubled since 1970.

-And yet still too many people live in areas where the air is dangerously dirty: According to the American Lung Association’s State of the Air 2015 report, nearly 44 percent of the nation — 138.5 million people — live in counties where the level of ozone or particulate matter is so high that the air is unhealthy to breathe.
+And yet still too many people live in areas where the air is dangerously dirty: According to the American Lung Association’s State of the Air 2016 report, more than half of all Americans — 166 million people — live in places where they are exposed to unhealthy levels of particulate matter and ozone.

 Tailpipe emissions contain a variety of toxic substances , among them: